-As you may have known, I turned twenty-two *insert TayTay’s song* last month and let me share to you 22 things that I’ve learned so far in my life.
+Let me share to you 22 things that I’ve learned in my life so far.

 - People around you will cause you to pressure yourself because you want to please everybody, not only others but also yourself.
 Then you’ll end up being stressed and anxious more often.
 But it’s okay because in time, you’ll realize that there’s only person that you have to please, that’s God.